 - Access to course website for 6-months after course completion

-Reach out to our staff to inquire about program tuition discounts for Duke and executive education alumni.
+*Reach out to our staff to inquire about program tuition discounts for Duke and executive education alumni as well as for group rates.

 Email the ExEd Team at email@example.com

 Interested in hearing more about similar courses?
-Check out DCID’s summer course on Monitoring & Evaluation of Development Programs.
+Check out DCID’s summer course on Monitoring, Evaluation and Learning for Development.

 About the Faculty